majasma/echo_timestamp/readme.md

 to echo it use http://localhost:port/

-The server is set run on localhost, if it is set up on another device use http://"ipaddr":"port"/
+The server is set to run on localhost, if it is set up on another device use http://"ipaddr":"port"/

 ### How to make it start at login?
 Systemd is used to run the executable at login.
 In order for it to run you need to add a service.